-- 100 INTRODUCTION TO SOCIOLOGY
+100 INTRODUCTION TO SOCIOLOGY

 Basic terminology, concepts and approaches in sociology, including introduction to analysis of social and methods of presentation groups and application of sociological concepts to the understanding of social systems.
+Required of majors.

+SOCIAL PROBLEMS 104

-Required of majors. - 104 SOCIAL PROBLEMS Prerequisite: 3850:100 or permission.
-Analysis of selected contemporary problems in society; application of sociological concepts and research as tools for understanding sources of such problems.
+problems in society; application of sociological concepts and research as tools for understanding sources of such problems.